suz-frontend10/suz-frontend10/README.md

 ## 🎥 Content Creator

-Beyond coding, I'm also a **Content Creator**.

-I enjoy sharing **technology, ideas, experiences, learning, and my journey of growing as a developer and future AI Engineer.**

-> **Learn deeply.
-Build intentionally.
-Create consistently.**
+**I also create content.**

+It's another way for me to explore the things I'm interested in, express myself, and share pieces of my journey as I learn and grow.

 ---